 When traps are received, they will be logged into the syslog on mn.
 The warning and critical alerts will be emailed to 'alserts' alias on the mn's mail system.
 By default, 'alerts' points to the root's mailbox, but you can have the emails sent to other recipients by modifying it.
-On mn alerts root, joe@us.ibm.com, jill@yahoo.com Now make the new email aliases in effect newaliases
+On mn vi /etc/aliases alerts root, joe@us.ibm.com, jill@yahoo.com Now make the new email aliases in effect newaliases newallases xCAT built-in SNMP trap handler can process any SNMP traps.
+Here is a sample email message sent by the trap handler after a Blade Center MM trap is handled.